hasura/graphql-engine/docs/graphql/manual/deployment/postgres-requirements.rst

     -- grant select permissions on information_schema and pg_catalog.
 This is -- required for hasura to query list of available tables.
-    -- NOTE: these permissions are usually available by default to all users via PUBLIC role GRANT SELECT ON ALL TABLES IN SCHEMA information_schema TO hasurauser;
+    -- NOTE: these permissions are usually available by default to all users via PUBLIC grant GRANT SELECT ON ALL TABLES IN SCHEMA information_schema TO hasurauser;
     GRANT SELECT ON ALL TABLES IN SCHEMA pg_catalog TO hasurauser;